nifty-oss/website/blog/2024-04-04proxy-pattern.md

 - Nifty Asset program provides a program interface for developers to fully customise its behaviour.
 - Follows a simpler and yet more powerful pattern than "hooks".
 - No changes are required on the program to support new behaviour.
-- Client SDK that make using it nearly as trivial as using Nifty Asset directly.
+- Client SDK makes using it nearly as trivial as using Nifty Asset directly.

 :::